SAAM’s work is largely carried out by members on a voluntary basis. We are a “bottom-up” organization, managed through a representative process.

-SAAM’s officers will be elected for fixed term to produce a continuous turnover and renewal in leadership throughout the SAAM.
+SAAM’s officers will be elected for fixed term to produce a continuous turnover and renewal in leadership throughout SAAM.

 We recognize that Special Interest Groups are the real “home” for most members-the place where members volunteer and contribute their efforts.
 It is incumbent on the leadership of each Interest Group to assume responsibility for satisfying their members’ needs by designing and sponsoring an excellent annual program and extending services.

-A Working Group is currently running the affairs of the SAAM in order to provide a stable base to its initial structure and operation.
+A Working Group is currently running the affairs of SAAM in order to provide a stable base to its initial structure and operation.